oguzhanogreden/beetimer/README.md

     - [x] Input for duration and play sound state should be bound to relevant attributes of the component
     - [x] ReminderService needs a method for setting up a reminder and keeps track of reminders
 - [x] Use the modeled reminder object in ReminderService
-- [ ] Alert service should have alertForReminder() method so that Reminder object properties can be read.
+- [x] Alert service should have alertForReminder() method so that Reminder object properties can be read.
+- [ ] Make UI minimally presentable
+    - [ ] timer and reminder cards should have uniform layout
+    - [ ] remove redundant buttons
+    - [ ] find a better place & size for timer display
+    - [ ] highlight timer-reminder pairs
+    - [ ] 'disable' reminder card if timer is off.